 The word “Lolita” for most people conjures up images of the infamous book Lolita by Vladimir Nabokov and the movie based on it.
 In Japan however, the term Lolita Fashion has nothing to do with this novel.
 It is rather a fashion trend where the clothes resemble the outfits used for dolls in the Victorian Era.
 So, what is this fashion trend all about?
 Read on and find out.

-What is Lolita Style?
+What is Lolita Fashion?

 As the name suggests, Sweet Lolitas have a preference for an aesthetic that is sweet and feminine.
 This means that they are more drawn to lighter colors and pastels.
 Pink usually features prominently in their makeup and clothes accompanied often by pearls and bows.
 They are certainly the most girly among Lolita.

 Angelic Pretty, Amavel, Baby The Stars Shine Bright, Metamorphose.

 The Gothic Lolita Style is an amalgam of Goth and Lolita Styles.
 This translates into darker colored dresses especially black.
 The Lolita element is reflected by the poofy bell shaped skirt, ruffles and over the top accessories.
 Black Stockings and Garter are also part of this look.
 However, unlike the Goth style of the west, Gothic Lolitas don’t wear dark makeup like black lipstick and don’t powder their faces to make it look overly pale.

 Moi-même-Moitié, Kera Shop, OzzCroce, Alice and the Pirates, Artherapie